opensorcerer20/quizapp/README.md

 -   Why use react native paper?
     -   TBD (I remember trying to use tailwind and/or chakra but hit a problem; don't remember what problem)
 -   Why is the unit testing not robust, eg testing for precise button ids?
-    -   I tried to get this working, but the immediate issue is that it doesn't response to specific ids.
-For example i tried data-testid="button-next" but it didn't see it
+    -   I think this refers to enzyme, which is outdated.
+React Testing Library seems to be the way to go, and you can work around the lack of precise element targeting

 ## notes